 5. Prevent damage to your boat from inclement weather.

-Boat lifts prevent the boat from hitting the dock during heavy wake or inclement weather, avoiding scrapes and bruises from bouncing around in a tied-off wet slip mooring.
+Boat lifts prevent the boat from hitting the dock during the heavy wake or inclement weather, avoiding scrapes and bruises from bouncing around in a tied-off wet slip mooring.
 When properly configured, a boat lift can dry dock your vessel well above storm surge.
 Also, the Boat Owner’s Association of the United States recently took a look at insurance claims and found that 69% of boats sink at the dock or mooring.
 With a boat lift, you do not need to constantly worry about your bilge pump.
 If your bilge pump fails while you are away, your boat is still safely dry-docked with a boat lift.

 6. Provide easy access to your boat for maintenance.

 Having your boat up on a lift sure makes it easy to wash your hull.
-Adding walk-boards and stern platforms to the boat lift make it very convenient to inspect your boat for damage.
+Adding walk boards and stern platforms to the boat lift makes it very convenient to inspect your boat for damage.
 These platforms also make repairs to the hull and props much easier to perform.
 The money you save with a boat lift by not having to pay to have your boat hauled out of the slip onto dry land for routine maintenance can be put to better use elsewhere.

 7. The cradles can be decked over to create a platform.

 You can easily create a platform lift by decking the boat lift cradles.
 Many homeowners prefer the look of platform lifts.
 Whether you deck the lift with materials that match your dock or use long-lasting materials like Thru-Flow or Sure-Step decking, platform lifts provide tremendous convenience.
 Platform lifts provide complete walk-around access to your watercraft.
-Many people love platform lifts for use with their PWC’s, providing a convenient launch platform for their jet skis, kayaks, and canoes.
+Many people love platform lifts for use with their PWCs, providing a convenient launch platform for their jet skis, kayaks, and canoes.

 8. They can provide added security for your boat.

-On a day to day basis, boat lifts can provide added security with keyed access to the lift controls.
+On a day-to-day basis, boat lifts can provide added security with keyed access to the lift controls.
 For additional security, you can disable the lift by turning off the power at the circuit breaker in your home.
 For long-term storage security, you can lock your cradles to the top beams using a product like this from swingstoppers.com.
 This system prevents the boat from being lowered into the water.

 9. A boat lift can put money in your pocket.

 A boat lift in good working order is very attractive to home buyers.
 It is well established that a boat lift will increase your property value.
-Also, consider all the money you can save on marina storage fees and/or dry covered storage for your boat.
+Also, consider all the money you can save on marina storage fees and/or dry-covered storage for your boat.